 At this point, allow me to state that I’m not unaware of how passengers in other classes spent the night, and how they felt about it.

-Economy and Premium Economy passengers “rested” in a common waiting area for several boarding gates.
+Economy and Premium Economy passengers “rested” in a common waiting area before several boarding gates.
 While refreshments were provided, I can only imagine how impossible it was to get any sleep.
 (I couldn’t sleep a wink despite having a room to myself)

 I also felt particularly sorry for the long line of drowsy ladies queuing up to use the restroom towards the morning.
 The night before, all were so exuberant.
-In this aspect, perhaps Singapore Airlines could consider, I don’t know, sleeping bags for such situations?
-It’s an unusual compensation but I think it befits the reputation of Singapore’s national carrier, and would surely be appreciated by everyone.

 Alright, so much for the downer.
 Skip ahead.
 As promised, at 7 am, we were finally able to board the replacement jet.
 After several rounds of apologies and small talk, we finally, FINALLY, set off.

-Two things I must highlight about the half hour or so before take-off.
+Two things I must highlight about the half-hour or so before take-off.

 - While the new cabin crew was apologetic, they weren’t over-the-top.
 This was important to me because outside of feeling awkward, sleep-weary me at that point simply wanted to move on and actually begin my holiday.
 I also needed some me-time to re-plan i.e. trim my itinerary.
 People fussing over me would only frustrate.